**Note: This blog was updated - again - on June, 2019, to reflect new changes to the Sheriff Sale.**

 I don’t know what percentage of homes actually receive a real BPO, but I’m sure that many do not.
 In those cases, the bank will simply instruct the attorney to run the home through the sale at the full judgment amount.

-Generally, banks interested in getting rid of the home as quickly as possible will place a value on the home that may make sense for investors.
+Generally, banks interested in getting rid of the home as quickly as possible will place a value on the home that investors will find attractive.

-That way, assuming the home sells at the auction, the bank has received some funds and they don’t take on the added burden of maintaining the home and working with a local Realtor to ultimately sell it.
+That way, assuming the home sells at the auction, the bank has received some funds and it doesn't take on the added burden of maintaining the home and working with a local Realtor to ultimately sell it.

 Most banks don’t want to own real estate, so many will take their lumps and move forward.